⌂ / Climate Culture / Entertainment Lab / Climate Clips Archive

 Climate Clips Archive

-Over the next few months, we’re excited to continue growing this archive – taking a moment to showcase the creative excellence of our community and celebrate the tireless efforts of all writers, showrunners, producers and sustainability teams that are working tirelessly to use the power of Hollywood to solve the climate crisis.
+We’re excited to continue growing this library – taking a moment to showcase the creative excellence of our community and celebrate the efforts of Hollywood to solve the climate crisis.

 Note: This is by no means a comprehensive list of all the mentions out there.